digitalnomadclaire/digitalnomadclaire.github.io/_posts/2023-07-13-off-the-beaten-path:-unearthing-the-beauty-of-global-markets-as-a-digital-nomad.md

 ---
 layout: post
-title: Off the Beaten Path: Unearthing the Beauty of Global Markets as a Digital Nomad
+title: Off the Beaten Path Unearthing the Beauty of Global Markets as a Digital Nomad
 date: 2023-07-13
 author: Claire Lago
 ---